-If so, your free X-Ray Review™ will confirm that, and help you put any niggling concerns to one side.
+If so, your X-Ray Review™ will confirm that, and help you put any niggling concerns to one side.

 If, however, your offshore bond was set up less than responsibly, as is sadly all too often the case, getting the truth and your options with an X-Ray Review™ will be the beginning of a recovery.